The Out-Laws (film): Plot

 FBI special agent Roger Oldham questions Owen as the bank manager, with Billy and Lilly behind him.
 Not able to say anything, Parker insists they leave once Owen breaks out in tears.
 Oldham has dedicated most of his career chasing the Ghost Bandits and is convinced they are behind the robbery.

 Trying to enlist his parents' help in outing Billy and Lilly, Owen tells them his suspicions.
 They do ask direct and inappropriate questions at dinner, but Billy and Lilly expertly redirect the conversation.
 Parker later asks Owen why he is acting strangely, and when he tells her his theory, she believes it is crazy.

 Owen follows his in-laws to Rehan's and hears Rehan threaten to kill Parker if they do not get her $5,000,000 more before the wedding.
 Oldham stops Owen on the highway, finding planted evidence in the trunk, so Owen spills on his in-laws.
 Oldham puts a wire on him, hoping to get Billy and Lilly to confess.
 Instead, Rehan shows up with her henchmen and takes Parker hostage as insurance.
 Disgusted, Owen joins forces with Billy and Lilly.

 They first choose Victory Union Bank to rob, but after losing most of the cash, they focus on the much bigger Atlas Reserve.
 Owen asks its manager, Phoebe, how he can better equip his bank, and she arrogantly shows him all of the safeguards.
 Just as the vault opens, Billy and Lilly create a diversion out front, while Owen locks himself in the vault and then uses the emergency escape latch to escape with the money.

 At the ransom drop, Rehan is pleasantly surprised that Owen brought the money, but will kill them anyway.
 Owen miraculously guns them down.
 Then, Billy and Lilly distract the cops, so Owen can sneak back into the vault with the money.

 Finally as Billy and Lilly turn themselves in, agent Oldham lets them go briefly to Owen and Parker's wedding reception.

 During the credits, Owen slips a paperclip into a piece of cake for Billy and Lilly to use to get free of their handcuffs.

 Production

-In July 2021, Pierce Brosnan was cast in the film, alongside Adam DeVine, for director Tyler Spindel.
+In July 2021, Pierce Brosnan was cast in the film alongside Adam DeVine.
 In October 2021, Ellen Barkin, Nina Dobrev, Michael Rooker, Poorna Jagannathan, Julie Hagerty, Richard Kind, Lil Rel Howery, and Blake Anderson filled out the rest of the cast.
 Principal photography took place in Atlanta, Georgia, from October to December 2021.